A Survey of Code-switched Speech and Language Processing: Introduction

 Linguistic code choice refers to the use of a language for a specific communicative purpose and \textbf{code-switching} denotes a shift from one language to another within a single utterance.
 Not only is there a plethora of different languages across the world, but speakers also often mix these languages within the same utterance.
 In fact, some form of code-switching is expected to occur in almost every scenario that involves multilinguals \cite{handbook_languagecontact}.
 This can go beyond mere insertion of borrowed words, fillers and phrases, and include morphological and grammatical mixing.
 Such shifts not only convey group identity \cite{codeswitching_socialidentity}, embody societal patterning \cite{heller1982negotiations} and signal cultural discourse strategies \cite{jacobson2011codeswitching} but also have been shown to reduce the social and interpersonal distance \cite{maltese_distancestudy} in both formal \cite{qian2009codeswitching, rezvani2011code} and informal settings.

 In this paper we refer to this phenomenon as {\bf code-switching}, though the term code-mixing is also used.
-While such switching is typically considered informal - and is more likely to be found in speech and in casual text as now found in social media - it is also found in semi formal settings such as navigation instructions and formal settings such as news paper headlines and formal teaching.
+While such switching is typically considered informal - and is more likely to be found in speech and in casual text as now found in social media - it is also found in semi formal and formal settings such as news paper headlines and teaching.
 Therefore, we argue that code-switching should not be looked down upon or ignored but be acknowledged as a genuine form of communication that deserves analysis and development of tools and techniques to be handled appropriately.
-As language technologies start permeating more and more applications that involve interactions with humans \cite{peabody2011methods, antol2015vqa}, it is imperative that they take phenomena such as code-switching into account.
+As language technologies improve and permeate more and more applications that involve interactions with humans \cite{peabody2011methods, antol2015vqa}, it is imperative that they take phenomena such as code-switching into account for any consumer facing technology.

 Code-switching is most common among peers who have similar fluency in each language.
 For example fluent bilingual Spanish and English people may often float between their languages, in a form of communication called Spanglish.
 Indian sub-continent residents, who often have a substantial fluency in English will often mix their speech with their regional languages in Hinglish (Hindi), Tenglish (Telugu), Tamlish (Tamil) and others.
 But it is not just English that code-switching occurs with.
 Southern Mainland Chinese residents who, for example, speak Cantonese and Shanghaiese, may switch with Putonghua (standard Mandarin).
 Arabic Dialects are often mixed with Modern Standard Arabic.
-The distinction between languages and dialects is of course hard to define, but we see that code-switching appears with dialects too.
+The distinction between languages and dialects is hard to define, but we see that code-switching appears with dialects too.
 African American Vernacular English (AAVE) speakers will commonly switch between AAVE and Standard American English; Scottish people may switch between Scots and Standard English.
 At an extreme, code-switching could also be used to describe register shifting in monolingual speech.
 Formal speech versus slang or swearing may follow similar functions and patterns as those in code-switching among two distinct languages.